aptus/FonB-Documentation/INSTALLATION/INSTALLATION.md

 Terminal=SIP/3000                      ;Extension type as defined in Extensions.conf Context=from-internal                  ;Extension context Name=max                               ;Name of the user Password=3333                          ;Password for Weblogin (Special Characters not supported, Numerics Recommended, 	easier to use in IP Phones)
 Language=en                            ;Language
-DID=4547733                            ;Internal DID for Asterisk CLID Lookup Department=Development                 ;Department Name Spy=all                                ;Listen to all Other Calls Company=aptus                          ;Company Name, important for Multi Tenant Environment ;Type=deleted                          ;Will be used when extension is deleted and you want to keep
-                                       ;the data without login
+DID=4547733                            ;Internal DID for Asterisk CLID Lookup Department=Development                 ;Department Name Spy=all                                ;Listen to all Other Calls Company=aptus                          ;Company Name, important for Multi Tenant Environment ;Type=deleted                          ;Will be used when extension is deleted and you want to keep the data without login Queue=601,602,603		       ;Queue Groups this extension is part of RingGroups=501,502,503		       ;Ring Groups this extension is part of

 [3001]
-Extension=3001
+Extension=3001                         ;Extension
-Terminal=SIP/3001
-Context=from-internal
-Name=Garcia
-Password=abc123
-spy=Development,HR                     ;Listen to specific departments
+Terminal=SIP/3001                      ;Extension type as defined in Extensions.conf Context=from-internal                  ;Extension context Name=sam                               ;Name of the user Password=3333                          ;Password for Weblogin (Special Characters not supported, Numerics Recommended, easier to use in IP Phones)
+Language=en                            ;Language
+DID=4547744                            ;Internal DID for Asterisk CLID Lookup Department=Development                 ;Department Name Spy=all                                ;Listen to all Other Calls Company=aptus                          ;Company Name, important for Multi Tenant Environment ;Type=deleted                          ;Will be used when extension is deleted and you want to keep the data without login Queue=601			       ;Queue Groups this extension is part of RingGroups=501			       ;Ring Groups this extension is part of

+[601]				       ;Queue Group as defined in FreePBX/Asterisk Name = FirstQueue		       ;Name of the Queue Group Extension = 601			       ;Extension you need to dial to call this Queue Group Type = queue			       ;Type of this context
+Department = Sales		       ;Department this Queue Group belongs to

+[600]
+Name = Tech Room		       ;Name of this Ring Group Extension = 600			       ;Extension you need to dial to call this ring group Department = Technical		       ;Department this Ring Group is part of Type = ringgroup		       ;Type of this context

 ```
 <a name="activate-license"/>
 ####5.4.
 Activate License